-Design Guidance

-The City of Somerville's Bicycle Parking Guide and the latest version of the Association of Pedestrian and Bicycle Professionals Bicycle Parking Guidelines should be referenced for guidance.

-b.
-Size & Layout

-Each bicycle parking space must be two (2) feet by six (6) feet in size or the minimum required by the manufacturer of a bicycle rack or locker, whichever is more.

-c.
-Access

-- i.
-Areas designed for bicycle parking spaces must have a hard, stabilized surface. - ii.
-Bicycle parking spaces must have at least one (1) ACCESS aisle at least five (5) feet wide to allow room for maneuvering.
-This access aisle must be kept free from obstructions. - iii.
-Bicycle parking spaces must be Accessible without moving another bicycle or lifting or carrying a bicycle over any steps or stairs. - iv.
-Outdoor ACCESS routes must be appropriately lighted to allow for safe nighttime USE.

-d.
-Weather Protection

-i.
-When provided, weather protection must be permanent, designed to protect bicycles from rainfall, and provide no less than seven (7) feet of CLEARANCE above ground level.
+- a.
+Design Guidance - i.
+The City of Somerville's Bicycle Parking Guide and the latest version of the Association of Pedestrian and Bicycle Professionals Bicycle Parking Guidelines should be referenced for guidance. - b.
+Size & Layout - i.
+Each bicycle parking space must be two (2) feet by six (6) feet in size or the minimum required by the manufacturer of a bicycle rack or locker, whichever is more. - c.
+Access - i.
+Areas designed for bicycle parking spaces must have a hard, stabilized surface. - Bicycle parking spaces must have at least one (1) Access aisle at least five (5) feet wide to allow room for maneuvering.
+This Access aisle must be kept free from obstructions. - iii.
+Bicycle parking spaces must be ACCESSIBLE without moving another bicycle or lifting or carrying a bicycle over any steps or stairs. - iv.
+Outdoor ACCESS routes must be appropriately lighted to allow for safe nighttime USE. - d.
+Weather Protection - i.
+When provided, weather protection must be permanent, designed to protect bicycles from rainfall, and provide at least seven (7) feet of CLEARANCE above ground level. - e.
+Bicycle Racks - i.
+All bike racks must: - a).

-e.
-Bicvcle Racks

-- All bike racks must: - a).
 Be a fixed-in-place stand that is securely anchored to the ground; - b).
-Provide support to the bicycle frame, allowing it to stand upright without the USE of a kickstand, and prevent the bicycle from falling over; - c).
-Be configured to provide two points of contact to allow locking of the frame and at least one wheel with a user-provided locking device; - d).
+Provide support to the bicycle frame, allowing for both wheels to rest upon a stable surface and for the bicycle to stand upright and not fall over without the use of a kick-stand; - c).
+Be configured not to block handlebars and baskets and to provide two points of contact for locking the frame and at least one wheel with a user-provided locking device; - d).
 Be constructed of materials that resist cutting, rusting, bending, or deformation; and - e).
-Be arranged in rows (with bicycles parked sideby-side) or in alignment (with bicycles parked end-to-end).
+Be arranged in rows (with bicycles parked sideby-side) or in alignment (with bicycles parked end-to-end). - f.
+Bicycle Lockers - i.
+All bicycle lockers must: - a).

-Bicycle Lockers

-- All bicycle lockers must: - a).
 Be securely anchored to the ground; - b).
 Be configured to provide support to the bicycle, allowing it to stand upright without the use of a kick-stand, and - c).
-Be secured by means of a lockable door or, alternatively, configured internally to allow locking of the frame and at least one wheel with a user-provided locking device.
+Be secured by means of a lockable door or, alternatively, configured internally to allow locking of the frame and at least one wheel with a USEF-provided locking device.